Prepare a test to run in Power Mode

 Configure the application.

 Certain applications and technologies require you to do additional configurations.
 For example, if your application is a terminal emulator, you need to configure it to work with Sprinter.
-For details, see in the UFT One Help Center.
+For details, see the Terminal Emulator section in the UFT One Help Center.

 Configure data injection (optional, for ALM and UFT One users)